 Recognising that more progress was needed and a harder look at the economics of its coal-generating assets was warranted, Alliant announced its Powering What's Next plan at the end of October 2019.
-This included a Clean Energy Blueprint for its Wisconsin customers, the first milestone of which includes the expansion of its Wisconsin solar-energy generation by up to one gigawatts (GW) by the end of 2023, as well as an evaluation of the next steps for its two coal assets in the state.
-This May, it was no surprise when Alliant announced both the first phase of construction for its one GW solar capacity and plans to retire one of its Wisconsin coal-fired generating assets.
-The Wisconsin Blueprint will be replicated in Iowa later this year and we expect to see timelines for the closure of several of its seven Iowa coal plants.
-Alliant has also signalled that its future plans include no expectations for a further build-out in natural gas.
+This included a Clean Energy Blueprint for its Wisconsin customers, the first milestone of which includes the expansion of its Wisconsin solar-energy generation by up to one gigawatts (GW) by the end of 2023.